second12138/STAT-3340-Final-Project-Group-18/README.md

 # STAT 3340 Final Project Group 18
- For the presentation of final project
+This is the repository for STAT 3340 final project.

 ## Installation